julianlin/user_account_app/README.md

 ## Front-End
 The front end is built using React.
 I followed Google’s Javascript style guide and AirBnB’s react style guide.I tried to minimize the number of packages I used for simplicity.
-Other front end packages I used include react-boostrap for style, react-router to handle routing, webpack to handle packages, and babel to handle backwards capabilities.
+Other front end packages I used include react-boostrap for style, react-router to handle routing, webpack to handle packages, and babel to handle backwards capability.

 Future work